Inside the AI Hardware Shift: Market Trends Every IT Decision Maker Should Watch in 2025

 U.S. operators are focused on advancing their convergence strategies to grow revenue and create a stickier ecosystem to reduce churn long-term.
 Operators are improving their ability to offer mobile and broadband service bundles by increasing the availability of their broadband services (including wireline and fixed wireless access [FWA] offerings) and focusing on acquisitions, such as Verizon’s pending purchase of Frontier Communications and T-Mobile’s proposed joint ventures to acquire Metronet and Lumos.

-Join TBR Senior Analyst Steve Vachon Thursday, April 17, 2025, for an in-depth, exclusive review of TBR’s latest research in the U.S. mobile operator space.
-Steve will discuss the financial and go-to-market performance of leading U.S. wireless operators as well as recent key developments impacting the U.S. market, such as convergence and FWA.
+In this TBR Insights Live session, Senior Analyst Steve Vachon gives for an in-depth, exclusive review of TBR’s latest research in the U.S. mobile operator space.
+Steve discusses the financial and go-to-market performance of leading U.S. wireless operators as well as recent key developments impacting the U.S. market, such as convergence and FWA.

 TBR’s U.S. mobile operator research stream details and compares the initiatives, strategies and performance of the largest U.S. operators, including AT&T, DISH Network, Optimum Mobile, Spectrum Mobile, T-Mobile, UScellular, Verizon and Xfinity Mobile.

-In this free session on the U.S. wireless market outlook you’ll learn:
+In the above session on the U.S. wireless market outlook you’ll learn:

 • The impact convergence is having on the market via initiatives around M&A and fiber expansion as well as increased competition among cable MVNOs